alphagov/content-store/docs/technical-information.md

 ## Reading content from the content store

+Content is retrieved from the content store via the [content API](https://content-api.publishing.service.gov.uk/), which takes a path and responds with a JSON representation of the content that should be displayed on that path.
+This API is used by front-end apps but is also exposed externally at `/api/content/<path>`, such as https://www.gov.uk/api/content/take-pet-abroad

 To retrieve content from the content store, make a GET request:

 ``` sh